lin-simon/NBAction/README.md

 ![NBAction](https://github.com/lin-simon/NBAction/blob/main/assets/ui.png?raw=true)

 # Prerequisites
-- Python 3.8 or higher and pip installed on your system
+- Python 3.9 or higher and pip installed on your system
 - [Optional] GPU-enabled environment for faster performance

 # Installation Guide
-- Clone this repository onto your personal environment through Git.
+- Download the ZIP file of the repository by clicking the code dropdown.
+- Once installed, extract the contents to an IDE of your choice.
+- Alternatively, you can just clone the repository through git using:
 ```
 git clone https://github.com/lin-simon/NBAction.git
 cd NBAction
 ```
-- Alternatively, you can just download the zip and extract into an IDE of your choice.
 - Next, install all dependencies, you can find a list of these at ```NBAction/requirements.txt```
 ```
-pip install -r requirements.txt
-or
-pip install ultralytics opencv-python numpy     (ultralytics should automatically install any missing dependencies)
+pip install ultralytics (ultralytics should automatically install all req. dependencies)
 ```
 Once fully installed, navigate to nbaction.py.

-self.video = cv2.VideoCapture("testset/VIDEO_FILENAME_HERE") -- In this line (line 18), replace the placeholder with a filepath to the video you wish to test, for ease of use, put it into the testset folder which contains a number of our test videos already.
+self.video = cv2.VideoCapture("testset/VIDEO_FILENAME_HERE"), replace the placeholder on line 18 with a filepath to the video you wish to test, for ease of use, put it into the testset folder which contains a number of our test videos already.

 For example, "testset/YourVideo.mov", to test it on "YourVideo.mov"